MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-endpoint-storage-event-hub.md

 # [Event Hub - Private Endpoint](#tab/event-hub)

-### Allow Access to Azure Event Hub from Azure Data Explorer Subnets using a Private Endpoint
+### Allow access to Azure Event Hub from Azure Data Explorer Subnets using a Private Endpoint

 For a tutorial on how to create a Private Endpoint in your Event Hub, see [Add a Private Endpoint using Azure portal](/azure/event-hubs/private-link-service#add-a-private-endpoint-using-azure-portal).